cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://searchall.net'>searchall.net</a> — 75 fields for quick entry of queries to different search services on one page
 </br><a href='https://query-server.herokuapp.com'>Query-server</a> — A tool that can send queries to popular search engines (list in picture) and return search results in JSON, CSV or XML format.

+<a name="duckduckgotools"></a>
+<h1>Tools for DuckDuckGo</h1>

+</br><a href='https://chrome.google.com/webstore/detail/duckduckgo-bangs/hdjfebkndhmegijlghjcdghdbealibeb/related'>DuckDuckGo !bangs</a> — extension that add DuckDuckGo bang buttons to search results and search links in the context menu

 <a name="googletools"></a>
 <h1>Tools for Google</h1>
 </br><a href='https://github.com/jarun/googler'>Googler</a> — command line google search tool